Vlakoosh/vlakoosh/README.md

 ## 👩‍💻 About Me

 Born in Poland, now second year ACS student at KdG University in Antwerp.
 I'm training to become the best back-end developer world has seen.
-My future goal is to build reliable apps and work as a full-stack software engineer.
+My goal is to build reliable apps and work as a full-stack software engineer.
 In my free time, I work on IoT devices, and code projects about anything that I find challenging or interesting.
 I love working out, cooking, making instrumental music, and reading.

 ## 🛠️ Technical Skills